 Risk Removal offers a wide range of Environmental solutions

-Risk Removal has a long relationship with the local community making homes safer by removing asbestos and lead from personal residences.
+We have a long relationship with the local community making homes safer by removing asbestos and lead from personal residences.
 Many homes built prior to 1984 are at risk for containing asbestos and lead.
 Lead was common in paints and asbestos was common in a variety of materials such as sheet vinyl, tile and mastic (adhesive), transite siding, textured (popcorn) ceiling and walls, drywall and insulation.
 Asbestos was used in these materials because of very good fire resistance and strength.

-Removal of these asbestos containing materials is dangerous, especially when the asbestos fibers are disturbed and become airborne.
+Removing these asbestos containing materials is dangerous, especially when the asbestos fibers are disturbed and become airborne.
 The US government as well as Colorado, Wyoming and Nebraska governments each have regulations covering the proper methods for removing these asbestos containing materials.

 If you think your home may have asbestos: